Tomographer/tomographer/02-download.md

 - [{{ b.title }}](https://github.com/Tomographer/tomographer/releases/download/{{ b.version }}/tomographer-{{ b.version }}-{{ b.system }}{{ b.ext }})
 {% endfor %}

-If you couldn't find a binary for your system, then you'll have to compile Tomographer from sources (next section).
+If you couldn't find a binary for your system, or if the binary is incompatible or doesn't work, then you'll have to compile Tomographer from sources (next section).

 Install
 -------

 The installation of the binary is normally straightforward.

-### Mac OS X:
+### Linux and Mac OS X:
-Unpack the archive anywhere on your system.
-You may then run the `tomorun` executable in the Terminal by executing directly the binary inside the archive, inside the `bin/` subdirectory:
+Unpack the archive anywhere on your system (say, somewhere in your home directory, or system-wide like in `/opt/tomographer/`).
+You may then run the `tomorun` executable in the Terminal by executing directly the binary inside the archive, inside the `bin/`
+subdirectory:

-    > /path/to/extracted/tomographer-{{ site.tomographer_latest_version }}-macosx/bin/tomorun
+    > /path/to/extracted/tomographer-{{ site.tomographer_latest_version }}-linux/bin/tomorun

 The archive also contains the header files necessary if you want to develop projects using the Tomographer C++ Framework.

+It is not recommended to extract the archive in a system-standard location such as `/usr` or `/usr/local`, because we ship alternative versions of system libraries.
+These could interfere with your system if they are placed in `/usr/local/lib` or some other standard location.
+For a system-wide install, simply symlink the `tomorun` executable to, e.g., `/usr/local/bin/`:

+    > cd /usr/local/bin
+    > sudo ln -s /path/to/extracted/tomographer-{{ site.tomographer_latest_version }}-linux/bin/tomorun .

 Downloading & Installing From Source